M. T. Vasudevan Nair

-M. T. Vasudevan Nair is a script writer and director of Malayalam films.
-He has directed seven films and written the screenplay for around 54 films.
-He won the National Film Award for Best Screenplay four times for: Oru Vadakkan Veeragatha (1989), Kadavu (1991), Sadayam (1992), and Parinayam (1994), which is the most by anyone in the screenplay category.
-He was awarded the highest literary award in India, Jnanpith, in 1995 for his overall contribution to Malayalam literature.
-In 2005, India's third highest civilian honour Padma Bhushan was awarded to him.
-He has won numerous other awards and recognition including Kendra Sahitya Akademi Award, Kerala Sahitya Akademi Award, Vayalar Award, Vallathol Award, Ezhuthachan Award, Mathrubhumi Literary Award and O. N. V. Literary Award.
-He was awarded the J.C.
-Daniel Award for lifetime achievement in Malayalam cinema for the year 2013.
-He served as the editor of Mathrubhumi Illustrated Weekly for several years.
-In 2022, he was honoured with the maiden Kerala Jyothi Award, the highest civilian award given by the Kerala Government.
+MT was a screenwriter and director of Malayalam films.
+He directed seven films and wrote the screenplay for around 54 films.
+He won the National Film Award for Best Screenplay four times, for: Oru Vadakkan Veeragatha (1989), Kadavu (1991), Sadayam (1992), and Parinayam (1994), which is the most by anyone in the screenplay category.
+In 1995 he was awarded the highest literary award in India, Jnanpith, for his overall contribution to Malayalam literature.
+In 2005, India's third-highest civilian honour, Padma Bhushan, was awarded to him.
+He died in Kozhikode on 25 December 2024.
+In 2025, he received Padma Vibhushan, India's second-highest civilian honour, posthumously.